An analytical model for predicting the shear strength of unsaturated soils

 Abstract

-The prediction of shear strength for unsaturated soils remains to be a significant challenge due to their complex multi-phase nature.
-In this paper, a review of prior experimental studies is firstly carried out to present important pieces of evidence, limitations, and some design considerations.
-Next, an overview of the existing shear strength equations is summarized with a brief discussion.
-Then, a micromechanical model with stress equilibrium conditions and multi-phase interaction considerations is presented to provide a new equation for predicting the shear strength of unsaturated soils.
-The validity of the proposed model is examined for several published shear strength data of different soil types.
-It is observed that the shear strength predicted by the analytical model is in good agreement with the experimental data, and get high performance compared to the existing models.
-The evaluation of the outcomes with two criteria, using average relative error and the normalized sum of squared error, proved the effectiveness and validity of the proposed equation.
-Using the proposed equation, the nonlinear relationship between shear strength, saturation degree, volumetric water content, and matric suction are observed.
+The prediction of shear strength of unsaturated soils remains a significant challenge due to their complex multi-phase nature.
+In this paper, a review of prior experimental studies is first presented in order to outline important pieces of evidence, limitations and some design considerations.
+Then, an overview of existing shear strength equations is summarised, with a brief discussion.
+A micromechanical model with stress equilibrium conditions and multi-phase interaction considerations is presented to provide a new equation for predicting the shear strength of unsaturated soils.
+The validity of the proposed model is examined using published shear strength data for different soil types.
+The shear strength predicted by the analytical model was found to be in good agreement with the experimental data and to provide high performance in comparison with existing models.
+Evaluation of the results using two criteria – the average relative error and the normalised sum of squared error – proved the effectiveness and validity of the proposed equation.
+Using the proposed model, a non-linear relationship between shear strength, saturation degree, volumetric water content and matric suction was observed.

 Original languageEnglish